CSPD (molecule)

 CSPD ([3-(1-chloro-3'-methoxyspiro[adamantane-4,4'-dioxetane]-3'-yl)phenyl] dihydrogen phosphate) is a chemical substance with formula C18H22ClO7P.
 It is a component of enhanced chemiluminescence enzyme-linked immunosorbent assay (ELISA) kits, used for the detection of minute amounts of various substances such as proteins.

+Properties

-The molecule CSPD has the following functional groups in the structure: phosphate group, hydroxyl group, phenyl group, spiro group, ether group, methyl group, chlorine group.
+The molecule CSPD has the following functional groups in the structure: phosphate group, phenyl group, spiro group, methyl ether group, and chlorine group.
 The ones worth noting are the ones above.
 None of these groups carry a charge.
-If there was a charge this would have had a change in the compounds pH, 3D structure, mass and bond angles.
+If there was a charge this would have had a change in the compound's pH, 3D structure, mass and bond angles.

 The toxin CSPD effect persister cell formation using MqsR (MqsR, a crucial regulator for quorum sensing and biofilm formation, is a GCU-specific mRNA interferase in Escherichia coli) and persister cells are cells that avoid stress and are characterized by reduced metabolism and other factors.